Carol McCartney: 2000s

-In February 2006, she was fronting the Edmonton Symphony Orchestra in a tribute to Benny Goodman, featuring Bob DeAngelis, appearing at the Winspear Centre on a Friday and Saturday.
-Also, with her and the orchestra were musicians, John McLeod on Trumpet, and Lorne Nehring on drums.
+In February 2006, she fronted the Edmonton Symphony Orchestra in a tribute to Benny Goodman, featuring Bob DeAngelis; also with her and the orchestra were John McLeod on trumpet and Lorne Nehring on drums.

 Her album A Night in Tunisia was released in 2007.
-It was a mixture of ballads, blues and up-tempo tracks, which included the songs, "No More Blues" and "Ev'ry Time We Say Goodbye".
-Two musicians that guested on the album were, vibes player Peter Appleyard and horn player Guido Basso.
-It was reviewed by Michael P. Gladstone for All About Jazz gave the album a 3 and a half star rating, saying that she could deliver ballads from the Great American Song Book as well as well as up-tempo jazz standards, giving "A Night in Tunisia" as an example etc.
+It was a mixture of ballads, blues and up-tempo tracks, which included the songs "No More Blues" and "Ev'ry Time We Say Goodbye".
+Two musicians that guested on the album were vibes player Peter Appleyard and horn player Guido Basso.
+Reviewer Michael P. Gladstone for All About Jazz gave the album a 3 and a half star rating, saying that she could deliver ballads from the Great American Song Book as well as well as up-tempo jazz standards, giving "A Night in Tunisia" as an example.

-In July, 2011 she was set to appear at the Academy Theatre stage for the theater's 2011 Curtain's Up summer season.

-In December that year she was appearing at The Jazz Room at the Huether Hotel in Uptown Waterloo with her group, the Carol McCartney Quartet.
+In July 2011 she was set to appear at the Academy Theatre stage for the theater's 2011 Curtain's Up summer season.
+In December that year she appeared at The Jazz Room at the Huether Hotel in Uptown Waterloo with her group, the Carol McCartney Quartet.

-She was one of the headline acts for The Brantford International Jazz Festival that ran from the 14th to 16 September 2013.
-She was booked for the Bell Stage at 2pm on Saturday for a one-hour performance.
-Her backing group was made up of Brian Dickinson on piano, Kieran Overs on bass, Frank DiFelice on drums and Chris Robinson on saxophone.
+She was one of the headline acts for The Brantford International Jazz Festival in 2013; her backing group was Brian Dickinson on piano, Kieran Overs on bass, Frank DiFelice on drums, and Chris Robinson on saxophone.